 Kolkata (West Bengal) [India], Jan.
 4 (ANI

-): A day after Trinamool Congress MP Sudip Bandyopadhyay was arrested by the Central Bureau of Investigation (CBI) in connection with the Rose Valley chit-fund scam, his wife
+was arrested by the Central Bureau of Investigation (CBI) in connection with the Rose Valley chit-fund scam.

-Bandyopadhyay's arrest has unleashed intense clash between the Bharatiya Janata Party (BJP) and TMC workers in various parts of West Bengal.
+Bandyopadhyay's arrest had unleashed intense clash between the BJP and TMC workers in various parts of West Bengal.

-Stones were pelted at the BJP headquarters in Kolkata, leaving several of its workers injured.
+Stones were pelted at the BJP's headquarters in Kolkata, leaving several of its workers injured.

-Mamata said that she would fight the battle legally and seek justice from the court.
-(ANI
+Expressing her ire over Bandyopadhyay's arrest, Mamata said that she would fight the battle legally and seek justice from the court.

 "Many political parties are scared, but are not able to speak out openly.
 A situation similar to Emergency is going on in the country," she said.
 (ANI